kiritm/Blazor-DialogBox-ex2/DevExpressDataGridandForm/ReadMe.txt

 💞️ I’m looking to collaborate on Dotnet core 6, Blazor, MVC, ASP, Microsoft SQL, Embeded Technology 📫 How to reach me?
 Call +60166876896 or email: kiritshah234@gmail.com
 \\\

-This example shows following
+This example use DeveExpress and shows following demo DxGrid (DataGrid) and seperate form for add new or edit existing record.
-1)async and wait keyword
-2)ModelDilogbox from base component to another component 3)event call back between parent and child component.
-4)Troublshooing by introducing try and catch block and generating exception which can vew in consol popup window.